Winter weather travel advisory (White River – Dubreuilville)

 - White River – Dubreuilville

-What: Local snowfall accumulations of 8 to 15 cm are possible.
-Reduced visibility at times in heavy snow.

-When: This evening through Monday morning.
-Additional information: Snow, heavy at times, will begin this evening near Lake Nipigon and after midnight for areas east of Lake Superior.
-The snow is expected to taper off Monday morning.

-Motorists should expect hazardous winter driving conditions and adjust travel plans accordingly.
-Slow down driving in slippery conditions.
-Watch for taillights ahead and maintain a safe following distance.
+Additional information: An Alberta clipper will bring snow over the area Friday.
+The heaviest snowfall is expected Friday morning.
+The snow will taper to light flurries Friday afternoon or evening.
+There is chance that low pressure system will have a more southern track resulting in some areas receiving less snow.

+Travel may be hazardous due to sudden changes in the weather.
+Be prepared to adjust your driving with changing road conditions.
 If visibility is reduced while driving, turn on your lights and maintain a safe following distance.

+- Snowfall Warning (Searchmont – Montreal River Harbour – Batchawana Bay) - February 27, 2025